houzhj/Statistics/02_Wald_LR_Tests.md

 - This is a distribution specific function.
 For example, this one is for Bernoulli distribution, meaning the test statistic and data generation are specific for Bernoulli distribution.
 - One can specifies the sample size
 - One can specifies the true parameter (p_true) and the parameter in the null hypothesis (h0).
 If p_true = h0, the null is true; otherwise, the null is false.
-- The notes abovo apply to many functions below as well.
+- The notes above apply to many functions below as well.

 ```python
 def wald_ber_two_side(sample_size,h0,p_true,alpha=0.05):